 This dairy-free chocolate cake is ultra-rich, moist and chocolaty!
 It doesn’t use any specialty ingredients and can be made with all-purpose, gluten-free or whole wheat flours.
 It’s also easy to make vegan!
+With instructions for cupcakes, too.

 If you don’t need your cake to be dairy-free, don’t worry – this cake doesn’t have any unusual ingredients.
 Just use regular milk instead of dairy-free milk!
 That is the only thing needed to make this cake dairy-free.